 see the editor response!

-on a more substantial project.
-Of, course you can add an extra contrast or other themes, all linked
+working on a more substantial project.
+Of, course you can add an extra contrast or other themes,

-to the contract.
-Next we use these themes, while setting up global styles.
+all linked to the contract.
+Next, we use these themes, while setting up global styles.

 So, to use the theme, first we import it (line

-just pull of the particular field we need.
+just pull off the particular field we need.
 For example, in line

 14, we set use